Skip to main content

 Average hotel room size in metres

 With an estimated 17.5million hotel rooms globally, it’s hard to pinpoint an international standard hotel room size in square metres.
-In fact, it varies so significantly depending on the region and type of hotel in question that we’ve decided to break it down by region and by star rating (more on that below).
+In fact, it varies so significantly depending on the region and type of hotel in question that we’ve decided to break it down by region and by star rating.

 Standard hotel room bathroom size